AJR07-2/Paint-App/README.md

 5. Rect_Drawer- Draws a rect when mouse is dragged

 ### Features
 1. Saving and Retrieving- Allows you to save a sketch and retrieve it in another session
 2. Reset_Canvas- Clears Drawings
 3. Download- Downloads the sketch
 4. Canvas Adjustments
-5. Manage Lag- Frame Rate & Cutting Drawing Out of Frame (Drawing is not automatically removed as users might need it, since canvas size is adjustable)
+5. Manage Lag- Turning it on will reduce P5's drawing frame Rate if required, and would cut make the lines less precise if needed

 ### Configuration